 2. How Does RAG Work?

 The architecture of RAG is quite intricate yet highly effective.
 First, a query is parsed to the retriever, which searches an indexed dataset for documents that contain pertinent information.
 The documents are then ranked based on relevance.
-A contextual token sequence, consisting of the original query and the retrieved documents, is generated and passed on to the generative model.
+Subsequently, a contextual token sequence, consisting of the original query and the retrieved documents, is generated and passed on to the generative model.
 This model then utilizes its internalized language understanding and context-aware algorithms to output a well-formed, highly relevant response.
 In this fashion, RAG provides the best of both worlds—retrieval and generation—in one unified model.

 3. How Can You Connect Your LLM to External Sources Using RAG?